 The Inuit used several kinds of harpoons and spears.
 Large harpoons were used to hunt the walrus.
 Smaller spears were used for hunting small animals and birds.
 Wooden spear throwers were used to increase the spear's power.
 All spear throwers were individually made for the hunter.
-The length of the thrower was equal to the distance between the hunters forefinger and his elbow.
-This have the hunter and extra arm joint.
+The length of the thrower was equal to the distance between the hunter's forefinger and his elbow.

 Dog sleds were a means of transportation.